-Designed for health professionals working to adopt OpenNotes, the Implementation Toolkit provides materials to help you gain support for adopting OpenNotes within your health system, think through policy decisions and communication materials to prepare for launch, and get the most out of note sharing once you're up and running.
+Designed for health professionals learning about open notes, the Implementation Toolkit provides materials to help you gain support in your health system, think through policy decisions and communication materials to prepare for launch, and get the most out of note sharing once you're up and running.

-- → Getting Started - → Patients Want OpenNotes ans Report Benefits from Reading Their Notes - → Patient and Clinician Satisfaction Improves with OpenNotes - → How do I find out if my doctor is using OpenNotes? - → How can I get the most out of my notes? - → How soon after a visit or discussion will I be able to see my note? - → What about confidentiality? - → Is it ok for me to print or email my note? - → What if I have questions about the information in my note? - → What should I do if I have concerns about something I read in my note or think I may have found an error?
+- → Getting started - → Patients want open notes and report benefits from reading their notes - → Patient and clinician satisfaction improves with open notes - → How do I find out if my doctor is using open notes? - → How can I get the most out of my notes? - → How soon after a visit or discussion will I be able to see my note? - → What about confidentiality? - → Is it ok for me to print or email my note? - → What if I have questions about the information in my note? - → What should I do if I have concerns about something I read in my note or think I may have found an error?